zenml-io/zenml-dashboard/README.md

 # 👩‍👩‍👧‍👦 Meet the Team

+Get to know the faces behind ZenML.
+Our dedicated team is passionate about creating tools that empower your machine learning journey.

 ![Meet the Team](./assets/community_meetup.png)

-Every week, the ZenML [core team](https://zenml.io/company#CompanyTeam) will pop in for 30 minutes to interact directly with the community.
+Every week, the ZenML [core team](https://zenml.io/company#CompanyTeam) spends 30 minutes interacting directly with the community.
+This time may involve feature presentations, Q&A sessions, or just casual discussions.
-Sometimes, we'll be presenting a feature; other times, we'll take questions and have fun.

 [Register now](https://zenml.io/meet) for the ZenML Meet the Community session.
 It's free and open to everyone.

-Or subscribe to our [public events calendar](https://calendar.google.com/calendar/u/0/r?cid=Y19iaDJ0Zm44ZzdodXBlbnBzaWplY3UwMmNjZ0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) to get notified before every community gathering.
+You can also subscribe to our [public events calendar](https://calendar.google.com/calendar/u/0/r?cid=Y19iaDJ0Zm44ZzdodXBlbnBzaWplY3UwMmNjZ0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) to stay informed about upcoming community gatherings.

+Join us and become part of the ZenML community!

 # 🆘 Getting Help

-By far the easiest and fastest way to get a response is to:
+Need a helping hand?
+We've got you covered!
+Getting assistance with ZenML is quick and easy.

-1. Ask your questions in [our Slack group](https://zenml.io/slack-invite/).
+1. **Join our Slack Community:**
+   - Our lively Slack community is buzzing with friendly faces and helpful discussions.
+Drop by, ask questions, and connect with fellow enthusiasts.
+[Get your invite](https://zenml.io/slack-invite/).

-2. [Open an issue](https://github.com/zenml-io/zenml-dashboard/issues/new/choose) on our GitHub repo.
+2. **Open an Issue:**
+   - Have a specific problem or found a bug?
+Open an issue on our [GitHub repo](https://github.com/zenml-io/zenml-dashboard/issues/new/choose).
+Our team and community members regularly monitor and respond.

+3. **Check the Documentation:**
+   - Explore our comprehensive [documentation](https://docs.zenml.io/) for in-depth guides, tutorials, and troubleshooting tips.
+It's a treasure trove of knowledge to empower your ZenML journey.

 # 📜 License